romeerez/pg-transactional-tests/README.md

 ROLLBACK;
 ```

-Note that `startTransaction` in `beforeEach` hook doesn't start it immediately, but it waits for a db query to prepend it with `BEGIN` statement.
+Note that `startTransaction` in `beforeEach` hook doesn't start it immediately, but it waits for a non-select query to prepend it with `BEGIN` statement.

-As the result, if a test case doesn't perform any requests, it won't make transactions in vain.
+As the result, if a test case doesn't perform inserts or updates, it won't make transactions in vain.

 ## Parallel queries